forcedotcom/salesforcedx-vscode/docs/articles/getting-started/install.md

 After you’ve installed Salesforce Extensions for VS Code’s dependencies, install the Salesforce Extension Pack extension from the Visual Studio Marketplace.
 The extension pack contains everything you need to develop Salesforce apps using Visual Studio Code.

 To install the extensions, visit <https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode> and click the green **Install** button.
-This will prompt you to open Visual Studio Code.
-After Visual Studio Code opens, a dialog box will open in the lower right corner, asking you to install the extension.
+The installation process prompts you to open Visual Studio Code.
+After Visual Studio Code opens, a dialog box opens in the lower right corner, asking you to install the extension.
 Click **Install** to proceed.

 ![Install Extension](/images/install-salesforce-extensions-dialog.png)

-After the extensions are installed, you will see a blue **Reload** button.
+After the extensions are installed, you see a blue **Reload** button.
 To reload Visual Studio Code and finish the installation, click the button (or close and reopen Visual Studio Code).